Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies GWG Holdings, Inc. L Bonds or Preferred Stock of GWG (GWGHQ) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against GWG Holdings, Inc. L Bonds or Preferred Stock of GWG ("GWG securities") (OTC: GWGHQ) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired GWG securities between December 23, 2017 and April 20, 2022, inclusive (the ''Class Period'').
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/gwghq.
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against GWG Holdings, Inc. L Bonds or Preferred Stock of GWG ("GWG securities") GWGHQ and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired GWG securities between December 23, 2017 and April 20, 2022, inclusive (the ''Class Period'').
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/gwghq.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.